Are you making your cherry blossoms viewing plans?

 There are about 57 different varieties, each with a slightly different peak bloom.

-- The Whitcomb variety usually starts first between March 8 and March 28.
+- The Whitcomb variety usually starts first by early-mid March.

 - Most early cultivars bloom first in mid to late March, such as the popular light pink Akebono.

-- The darker pink, Kanzan, blooms a couple weeks later in April.
+- The darker pink, Kanzan, blooms a couple weeks later in mid to late April

-- The latest blooms of Shogetsu bloom between April 23 – May 6 and are rigid white petals.
+- The latest blooms of Shogetsu bloom between late April to early May and are rigid white petals.

 To learn more about each variety and peak blooms times of cherry blossoms in Vancouver, there is a cultivars timeline available.
 Overall, the cherry blossoms seem to be in full bloom late March to mid-April and seem to be time when streets are mainly covered in pink.